-The current economic conditions have continued to slow development, in particular housing delivery, and are likely to do so for the foreseeable future.
-The Council is continuing to work with partners and the development industry to do what it can to support development and investment to progress the delivery of homes, jobs and regeneration in these difficult times.
+The District continues to face tough challenges as it seeks to support development and regeneration as we hopefully come out of the economic downturn.
+The Council is continuing to work with partners and the development industry to do what it can to support development and investment to progress the delivery of homes, jobs and regeneration to meet the needs of a growing District.